KA Hanna led a Girl Scout troop for 10 years, served as Activity Consultant for her Service Unit and believes in the power of the Thin Mint.

 What Is a Daisy Days Event?

 Service Units plan a Daisy-centric event sometime during the Girl Scout year.
-It can be a "fun" event as opposed to a "learning" event held early in the year, or it may be held later in the scouting year so that a bridging Daisy can earn her first Brownie badge.
+It can be a "fun" event instead of a "learning" event held early in the year, or it may be held later in the scouting year so that a bridging Daisy can earn her first Brownie badge.
 It is always an event to celebrate a girl's commitment to Girl Scouts.

 How to Plan a Daisy Days Girl Scout Event